 If you haven’t heard of squat toilets – you’re in for a beautiful lesson on what I like to call “squatty potties”!

-So at any given time, you might just walk in and see grandma going #2.
+So, at any given time, you might just walk in and see grandma going #2.
 I certainly did, but that’s how I learned I had actually been using the squatty potty wrong the entire time.
 Thanks Grandma!

 Imagine when you’re getting over a really bad head cold; all that mucus plugging your nose and throat starts breaking up… it has to come out somewhere.
 So you suck in your nose really hard, feel the ball in your throat and make that nasty hack noise to loosen it all up, and then spit!

 That entire process is pretty much normal to hear/see, anytime, anywhere in China.
 A man in a restaurant actually had a bucket between his legs.
 I was lucky enough to be facing him and I witnessed him hack and spit into the bucket, over 10 times.
-I could barely finish my food.
+I could barely finish my hot pot!

 Leave me a comment if there’s anything you think I missed!
 Or if you really liked my post!